congcongcong250/leeDB/README.md

 3   (d3,58,3,2) -> (ov2,2,975,-1)
 ```
 ## Multihashing
-Multihashing is a algorithm to increase query performance for database.
+Multihashing is an algorithm to increase query performance for database.
 It maps tuple to a specified page in `insert` operation.
 The page works as a bucket with a common index (page id).
 All tuples inside of a page (bucket) have a hash value, whose first several bits indicates the id of the page.

 ### Construct tuple hash value
 Tuple hash value is constructed by choice vector.
 It is a 32-entries binary vector for each relation(table), indicating the tuple hash value bit by bit from attributes hash value in this tuple.
 For example, a entry "2,5" implies **one tuple hash bit** is assigned from the **6th bits(index 5)** of **hash value** of the **3rd(index 2) attribute** in this tuple.